 Inspect the tiles across your roof and repair or replace any broken or loose ones.
-Take a close look at the chimney to see if the sheet metal that keeps the section between the chimney and the roof water tight, is cracked or loose.
-Also make sure you have a cap over your chimney.
+Take a close look at the roof penetrations to see ensure there is no deterioration on the seals or fittings.

-Aim to clean your gutters twice a year as if left to get clogged, debris can prevent water draining from the roof.
-Remove all dead leaves and branches from the gutters and hose water through the downspout, ensuring there is ample room for water to drain away.
+Remove all leaves, branches and debris from the gutters and hose water through the downpipe, ensuring there is ample room for water to drain away.